What is Six Sigma project management?

 DMAIC — Six Sigma

-The American Society for Quality recommends what tools and techniques to use for each step of the DMAIC process.
+As Six Sigma is a data-driven methodology, the American Society for Quality recommends utilizing certain tools and techniques for the DMAIC process.

 DMAIC Tools and techniques